 Why we love it:

-This was our second Babybjorn carrier, which we got when June got bigger/older as wearing her in the above carrier for hours at a time was taking a toll on our shoulders/backs–therefore, we wanted something with lumbar support.
+This was our second BabyBjorn carrier, which we got when June got bigger/older as wearing her in the above carrier for hours at a time was taking a toll on our shoulders/backs–therefore, we wanted something with lumbar support.
 This carrier is GREAT and it’s designed for a more active lifestyle.
-And parents who are often on the go and opt to wear their baby often for longer periods of time.
+And parents who are often on the go and opt to wear their baby often for longer periods.

 This is the carrier we use the majority of the time when we’re out and about, now that June is bigger.
 (She’s about 16 pounds and 7 months old as I’m writing this.)
 However, we’ll still use the mini for quicker errands/around the house/travel.
 As it’s easier/faster to put on, and it’s easy to store in my bag.

-While it’s suitable for newborns, I don’t think it provides the cozy comfort for baby that the mini does.
-As the material just isn’t as soft/stretchyand cocoon-y.
+While it’s suitable for newborns, I don’t think it provides the cozy comfort for babies that the mini does.
+As the material just isn’t as soft/stretchy and cocoon-y.
 Which is why I’ve loved having both carriers.
-The mini truly “hugs” baby because it’s a stretchy material.
-(But is stretchy enough to still fit them when they’re much older/even if they’re wearing a snowsuit/etc!)
+The mini truly “hugs” the baby because it’s a stretchy material.
+(But is stretchy enough to still be a comfortable fit for them when they’re much older/even if they’re wearing a snowsuit/etc!)

 0-15 months and 7-26 pounds.